All Episodes

 For sure.

-So, you're going to begin actively campaigning now?
+So you're going to begin actively campaigning now?

 Yes.

-You know, the formal announcement.
+Today was the kickoff or, you know, the formal announcement.

 We filed the papers.

-And I've got two campaign chairmen.
+And I've got, you know, two campaign chairmen.

-One here is Joan Payne and she is a, right now, Mesa City Councilwoman who is in the end of her last term.
+One here is Joan Payne, and she is a right now Mesa city councilwoman who is in the end of her last term.

 And we think alike on so many issues that it's really kind of scary.